Kesavan-Hex/havoc-wiki-1/_includes/templates/device_info.md

 ## Find help online

-You can find assistance with PixelExperience on [our Telegram group](https://t.me/pixelexperiencechat).
+You can find assistance with Havoc-OS on [our Telegram group](https://t.me/havocofficial).